microsoft/MSLab/Insider/readme.md

 ![](/Insider/Screenshots/17035with14393DC.png)

 Continue with [S2D scenario](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios/S2D%20Hyperconverged).
-You can then install Honolulu into Windows 10 machine to manage HyperConverged cluster.
+To PowerShell in new window in server core, type "Start PowerShell" and paste script there.
+After finish, you can install Honolulu into Windows 10 machine to manage HyperConverged cluster.

+## Issues

-## Hydration fails
+### Hydration fails

 ![](/Insider/Screenshots/17035HydrationFail.png)